Baked Chicken Nuggets (Video)

 - Mix the mayo, Dijon mustard, white balsamic vinegar (affiliate link), water, Garlic Powder (affiliate link), and Poultry Seasoning (affiliate link) to make the marinade; then put the chicken into a Ziploc bag and let the chicken marinate 3-4 hours or all day in the fridge.
 (You could cut up the chicken and mix the marinade the night before and keep them in the fridge; then just add the the marinade to the bag before you go to work or leave for the day.)

 - We used a Food Processor (affiliate link) together the Parmesan cheese, almond flour, poultry seasoning, salt, and pepper, but you can probably just mix it with a fork if your almond flour and Parmesan is finely ground.

 - Bake the nuggets without turning for 12-15 minutes or until they’re starting to get browned.
 Then turn then and cook about 10-12 minutes more.
 Total cooking time will be 20-25 minutes, depending on your pan and oven temperature.

 Serve Low-Carb Baked Chicken Nuggets hot, with Grandma Denny’s From-Scratch Ranch-Style Vegetable Dip, or another dip of your choice.
-(See some more ideas below.)
+See more dipping sauce ideas below.

 More Tasty Baked Chicken: